evelinmiha/cinemaApp/README.md

 Setup Instructions

-Start XAMPP
+-Start XAMPP
-Import the database SQL file (hndcssa11.sql) into phpMyAdmin.
+-Import the database SQL file (hndcssa11.sql) into phpMyAdmin.
-Copy the files of the project to xampp/htdocs/ Cinema In connect_db.php make sure to have your database name, username, and password as needed Start Apache and MySQL in XAMPP.
+-Copy the files of the project to xampp/htdocs/ Cinema -In connect_db.php make sure to have your database name, username, and password as needed -Start Apache and MySQL in XAMPP.
-Open your browser and go to: http://localhost/cinema/
+-Open your browser and go to: http://localhost/cinema/